ku-sldg/plih/_simple/2-Adding-Booleans.md

             return (If c t e)
 {% endhighlight %}

 Now we put the whole thing together to define `term`.
 The `<|>` notation should be interpreted as or.
-This the `term` parser looks for an expression in parenthesis, a number, a true or false, or an  if expression.
+The `term` parser looks for an expression in parenthesis, a number, a true or false, or an  if expression.
 The `parens` parser is another built-in parser that puts things in parenthesis.
 So `parens lexer expr` looks for `(expr)`.
 The other parsers are what we built above.

 {% highlight haskell %}
 term = parens lexer expr